-LIFE SPAN: Typically 8-10 years AVERAGE SIZE: 30-45 grams, 7 inches written by an by an expert in the pet care veterinarian and an avian veterinarian the information on this care sheet is a basic overview and not a substitute for veterinary care.
+LIFE SPAN: up to about 25 years AVERAGE SIZE: 11-14 inches long, 90 grams written by an expert in the pet care veterinarian and a board-certified avian veterinarian the information on this care sheet is a basic overview and not a substitute for veterinary care.
 For more information and to find a qualified avian veterinarian, go to www.AAV.org.